Feynman Categories: Indexed Enriched Feynman categories, (odd) twists and Hopf algebras

 Both constructions are reminiscent of the original definition of a PROP \cite{PROPref}.
 We consider $\V$ a trivial category, that is a category with one object $1$, enriched over $\C$, i.e.\ $Hom_{\V}(1,1)=\unit_{\C}$.
 Then let $\V^{\otimes}$ be the free symmetric category and let $\bar\V^{\otimes}$ be its strict version.
 It has objects $n:=1^{\otimes n}$ and each of these has an $\Sn$ action.
 Let $\imath$ be the functor from $\V^{\otimes}\to\bar\V^{\otimes}$, and $\F$ a category with $Iso(\F)=\bar\V^{\otimes}$.

 \begin{rmk} The possible category structures with underlying $\V^{\otimes}$ from above as an underlying category are by their original definition PROPs $P(n,m)=Hom(n,m)$, see \cite{PROPref}.
-Additionally imposing the conditions of a Feynman category, we restrict to only those PROPs which are actually generated by operads with $\O(1)$ having only constants as units as we explain in the next sections. \end{rmk}
+Additionally imposing the conditions of a Feynman category, we restrict to only those PROPs which are actually generated by operads with $\O(1)$ having only constants as units (i.e. just a factor of $\unit$ corresponding to $id_1$) as we explain in the next sections. \end{rmk}